OlalaKuBin-QN/RealAI/README.md

 | Chameleon | ✗ | ✓ | ✗ | Yes | Mixed | No | 14,863 | 11,170 | 60.11 |
 | **RealAI (Ours)** | ✓ | ✓ | ✓ | Yes | High | Yes | 15,000 | 90,000 | 53.03 |

-$^\dagger$  FID is computed between the real and fake subsets of subsetion of each dataset using Inception-V3 features.
+$^\dagger$ FID is computed between the subset of real and fake images of each dataset using Inception-V3 features.

 ## Detection Methods